etingof/talks/devconf-ironic-and-edgy/source/index.rst

 Booting is fragile
 ==================

-Boot strapping can be complicated and unreliable
+Network boot is complicated and unreliable

-* Network discovery and autoconfiguration
+* Network stack initialization
 * Boot image transfer

 ..
 Things to talk about ^ (ietingof)

   The most common thing one may want to do with a server is to boot it up.
-  Apparently, booting a computer can be a multi-stage, complicated and fragile undertaking.

   Typically, upon circuits initialization, computer system performs network discovery and its network stack configuration.
 Then the boot image gets